The-Morrighan/The-Morrighan/README.md

 - 👀 I’m interested in LUA scripting for Elder Scrolls Online addons
 - 🌱 I’m currently learning LUA scripting
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on gitter or at h3aso4.game@gmail.com or in Elder Scrolls Online @the.morrighan
+- 📫 How to reach me on gitter or in Elder Scrolls Online @the.morrighan

 <!---
 The-Morrighan/The-Morrighan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.